Deducteam/nubo/README.md

 Notes
 -----

-The installation of softwares and [tools](#tooling-specification) is the responsibility of the user.
+It is the user's responsability to install softwares and [tools](#tooling-specification) in their appropriate version.

 TODO
 ----